Batterii/objection-paginator/README.md

 [withGraphJoined][8].
 When using the latter of these methods, it is possible to also sort on the joined columns within your Paginator.

-To do this, you will need to give your sort descriptors a `valuePath`, which is the dot-separated object path at which they can find their cursor values within your denormalized result objects.
+To do this, you may need to give your sort descriptors a `valuePath`, which is the dot-separated object path at which they can find their cursor values within your denormalized result objects.
 You also may need to specify table names in addition to column names, if you are joining in a table that has some shared